DinisMachado87/job_it/README.md

 As a user, I can create a profile with my dream job preferences so that I can set up my job search criteria.

-- AC1: I can specify preferences such as relocation, commuting distance, work from home option, salary range, etc.
+- AC1: I can specify preferences such as relocation, commuting distance, work-from-home option, salary range, etc.

 - AC2: I can save my preferences for future reference.